A Dedicated Family Mediation Service

 Stowe Family Law offers a dedicated family mediation and collaborative law service, which differs from mediation in that each party has a legal advisor present throughout the process and at all meetings.

 The dedicated family mediation service is available across our network of offices.
-Click here to make an appointment.
+Click here to make an appointment with one of our family mediators in London or Leeds.

 The aim of the firms mediation and collaborative law services is to help couples and families whose relationships have broken down, to reach agreements without protracted and expensive courtroom battles.